Purdue-CS193/homework-0-VincentZhao12/index.md

 # Vincent Zhao's First CS 193 Homework

-- I like learning about terminal
+- Only one class a week
-- I like learning about GitHub
+- Optional PSOs
-- I like learning about git
+- There isn't too much homework